victor-fancelli-capdevila/abc_dl/_docs/mail-configuration.md

 ---

 # Configuring an Email-Client
 Once you installed the Mail client, you may need to configure it.
-Sometimes, writing your name and E-Mail everything works fine, but here the configuration data if you need it:
+So try, to put your name, your email and maybe you're lucky.
+If not, here is the manual configutation:

 | |Incoming Server | Outgoing server | What's that? |
 | :--- | :---: | :---: | ---: |